 We are inspired by the women in the short film “Movement of Bones” by Julie Angel.
 Julie and her participants challenge the notion that we slow down as we age.
 And don’t be fooled into thinking these women have been moving this way all their lives.
 Barbara, the oldest of the group at 74, took up trapeze at 68 with no physical background and a dislike of exercise.

-What these women have is a sense of purpose, a sense of utilising their body and mind to the best of its ability.
+What these women have is a sense of purpose, a sense of utilising their body and mind to the best of their ability.
 Their resulting physical ability is not unusual.
 A 2017 study indicated that people who had a clear sense of purpose had displayed greater strength and speed than their counterparts who led a less purposeful life.

-More and more psychologists concur that people with purpose tend to take better care of themselves and may be less susceptible to stress.
+More and more psychologists concur that people with purpose tend to take better care of themselves and maybe less susceptible to stress.
 Yes, it’s that simple.
 You had purpose and meaning when you were younger.
 You’re never “too old” to try something new or rekindle an old interest.
 A sense of purpose can come from the smallest of things and will be different for everyone.

 A reference in The New York Times earlier this year to the work of geriatric psychiatrist Dr Gene D Cohen reminded us of what we can achieve “because of ageing”, dismissing the idea that we are limited in old age but rather are presented with new possibilities and opportunities to reinvent ourselves and find new purpose in our life.